Lorenzo Basso

 Conclusion

-Returning to deadlifting after a slipped disc can be a challenging and intimidating process, but with the right approach and guidance from a physiotherapist, it's possible to get back in the gym safely.
+Returning to deadlifting after a slipped disc can be a challenging and intimidating process, but with the right approach and guidance, it's possible to get back into the gym safely.